 Different states’ and territories’ Bar Exams vary.
 Since the UBE is the most common exam, however, we’ll focus on this version.
 There are three sections on this exam and different weights are assigned to each:

 The sum of your points earned from all three portions adds up to your final score.

 The first portion of the exam, the Multistate Bar Examination (MBE), is a 200-question, multiple-choice test.
 The test covers legal principles (contracts, constitutional and criminal laws, evidence, real property, torts, and civil procedures) and legal reasoning.
 It also tests applicants’ abilities to see fact patterns.

-Similarly, the essay portion (the MEE, or Multistate Essay Examination) tests applicants’ abilities to effectively communicate through writing.
-Test-takers must differentiate between relevant and non-relevant information and provide reasoned analysis of this information.
+Similarly, the essay portion (the MEE, or Multistate Essay Examination) tests applicants’ abilities to communicate effectively through writing.
+Test-takers must differentiate between relevant and non-relevant information and provide a reasoned analysis.
 The essays address seven different topics, including business associations, conflict of laws, family law, secured transactions, and trusts and estates.

 The final portion, the Multistate Performance Test (or MPT), provides real-life situations in which applicants must demonstrate their lawyering skills.
 The goal of this section is to show that candidates are capable of putting basic knowledge of the law into practice.